finbourne/lusid-sdk-python/sdk/docs/InstrumentEventsApi.md

 # **query_cash_flows**
 > ResourceListOfInstrumentCashFlow query_cash_flows(limit=limit, page=page, query_cash_flows_request=query_cash_flows_request)

-[EXPERIMENTAL] QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.
+QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.

 Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.